Have a new product idea, innovation or business concept?

 Each team reviews their project with the Teaching Team, focusing on what they learned from the customer discovery sessions.
 The Teaching Team will provide feedback, beneficial specifically to the presenting team, and also to the entire group.

 Learn key insights from a subject matter expert in the area of the next week’s assignment via 15-20 minute talk and Q&A discussion.

 Gain additional insights from individual meetings with Mentors

-Contact 10-15 real customers, partners, suppliers and competitors each week to either validate or identify the need to change your assumptions about this element of your business model.
-Customer contacts may be done face-to-face, Skype, by phone, email, Skype, etc.
+Contact 10-15 real customers, partners, suppliers, and competitors each week to either validate or identify the need to change your assumptions about this element of your business model.
+Although face-to-face contacts are always preferred, customer contacts may be made by Skype, phone, email, etc.

 Weekly reading assignments will prepare you to participate in class discussions.

 Each week your team will update your Business Model Plan based on what was learned from customer contacts.
 Special software provided as part of the program provides the opportunity to store customer discovery interview notes, including insights gained, and how the Business Model Canvas changed as a result.
 This will help insure that you are getting the most out of your participation!

 - Oct 18: Customer Segments